Bryan1337/gpt-browser-api-stub/README.md

 The responses are identical to a chatGPT window (as it practically IS chatGPT) and will keep track of conversations based on a `gptConversationId` to make sure each group or conversation retains their own message chain.

 Use !help to get a list of all the commands.
-You can enable/disable certain commands by adjusting the `getCommands()` function in `commandHelper.js`
+You can enable/disable certain commands by adjusting the `getCommands()` function in `commandHelper.ts`

 ### Features